Positive psychology: Films

 The film industry noticed positive psychology, and films have spurred new research within positive psychology.

 Happy is a full-length documentary film covering positive psychology and neuroscience.
 It highlights case studies on happiness across diverse cultures and geographies.
 The film features interviews with notable positive psychologists and scholars, including Gilbert, Diener, Lyubomirsky, and Csikszentmihalyi.

-For several years, the Positive Psychology News website included a section on Positive Psychology Movie Awards that highlighted feature films that featured messages of positive psychology.

 The VIA Institute has researched positive psychology as represented in feature films.
 Contemporary and popular films that promote or represent character strengths are the basis for various academic articles.

 In Positive Psychology at the Movies, Ryan Niemiec and Danny Wedding explore how mainstream films—ranging from Groundhog Day to The Pursuit of Happyness—illustrate character strengths, hope, and personal growth.

 Wellness industry

 The growing popularity and attention given to positive psychology research has influenced industry growth, development, and consumption of products and services meant to cater to wellness and well-being.

 According to the Global Wellness Institute, as of 2023, the global wellness economy is valued at trillion; the key sectors of the industry included Nutrition, Personal Care and Beauty, and Physical activity, while the Mental wellness and Public health sectors accounted for approximately billion.

-Companies highlight happiness and well-being in their marketing strategies.
-Food and beverage companies such as Coca-Cola and Pocky—whose motto is "Share happiness!"—emphasize happiness in their commercials, branding, and descriptions.
-CEOs at retail companies such as Zappos have profited by publishing books detailing how they deliver happiness, while Amazon's logo features a dimpled smile.